What is commodity trading and how does it work?

 What is meant by commodity trading?

-Commodity trading works by buying (going long) or selling (going short) based on the expected future price of a commodity.
-Retail traders typically access the market via online commodity trading platforms using leveraged products, which amplify exposure to price movements without requiring physical delivery.
+Commodity CFD trading works by buying (going long) or selling (going short) based on the expected future price of a commodity.
+Retail traders typically access the market via online commodity trading platforms using leveraged CFDs, which amplify exposure to price movements without requiring physical delivery – subject to ASIC leverage caps.

 What is an example of a commodity trade?

-Yes, it’s possible to make money trading commodities by correctly anticipating price movements.
+Yes, it’s possible to make money trading commodities CFDs by correctly anticipating price movements.
 However, commodities are volatile, and trading involves significant risk.
 Using leverage can amplify both gains and losses.
-Develop your market knowledge, build a trading strategy, and implement risk management tools to limit potential risks while trading.
+Remember that commodity CFDs are volatile – past performance isn’t a reliable indicator of future outcomes.

 Curious about trading other assets?